 Developed applications using Python to interface with existing security products from AWS, FireEye, Palo Alto Networks, and more.
 Built applications end-to-end and wrote unit tests with Pytest to ensure integrations with other services function as expected.

 I really enjoy the outdoors!
 I like to go running, hiking, and mountain biking.
 I also like reading books and learning new things.
 I'm currently fixated on learning more about System Architecture Patterns, Chess, and Web Performance.
 If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.

-I spend most of my free time contributing to open source projects on GitHub, learning new things, creating illustrations, building side projects, running, and making front-end demos on CodePen.
+Throughout my life I've always liked solving problems, and I think this is why I still really enjoy playing Chess and Sudoku.
+When I'm not doing something outside, I spend most of my time reading, contributing to open source projects on GitHub, playing Chess, and making fun experiments on CodePen.
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular Eleventy, which this website is built with.

-I'm currently using a Sony A7s II camera with a Sony FE 50mm lens.
+I have a Sony DSLR camera.
 This is my first real deal camera with all the bells and whistles so I'm still trying to figure out how exactly to use it.
-Once I do, the photos taken will be added to a gallery here on my website to document my journey as a photographer.
+Once I do, the photos taken will be added to a gallery here on the site.

 Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.